 If you want to lounge around for the afternoon, buy some cheap reggae inspired trinkets and dance to the rhymn you should not miss this event.

 Traveling from Bangkok to Siem Reap is a long road of avoiding scams.
-After hearing all the horror stories my traveling companion Geof (aka Curious George’s owner) and I decided to take the train to the Aranyaprathet, Thailand/Poipet, Cambodia border.
+After hearing all the horror stories my traveling companion Geof and I decided to take the train to the Aranyaprathet, Thailand/Poipet, Cambodia border.

 This is my second travel secret as it was one of the most memorable experiences of the trip.
-Although we were the only non-local, English-speaking travelers it didn’t stop others from sitting with us, offering us food, insisting that we hold their babies.
+We were the only non-local, English-speaking travelers.
+But it didn’t stop others from sitting with us, offering us food, insisting that we hold their babies.

 They wanted to look at our passports and were excited that we were Canadian.